cloudfour/offCanvasMenu/README.md

 ### 1. Include jQuery (or Zepto)

-Our example comes with jQuery 2.0.0.
+Our example comes with jQuery 1.9.1 (but 2.0.0 should work as well).

     <script type='text/javascript' src='lib/jquery-2.0.0.min.js'></script>